cityos/tutorials/002-workshop-framework.md

 - Integrating CoreCityOS framework
 - Defining weather station device
 - Defining weather station data collection
+- Pulling data from server

 ### Introduction

-There is a lot of interesting IOT devices around us and each day people around the world design and create some new.
-Of course, making the hardware IOT device is just beginning part of the story.
-The real challenge with the IOT devices is how to present usable data to the device users, and this tutorial aims to show how it's done using some exciting CityOS technologies.
+There are a lot of interesting IoT devices around us and each day people around the world design and create some new.
+Of course, making the hardware IoT device is just beginning part of the story.
+The real challenge with the IoT devices is how to present useful data to the device users, and this tutorial aims to teach you how it's done using some exciting CityOS technologies.

-Code with final version available of the framework is available on [Github](https://github.com/cityos/WeatherStationFactory).
+Code with final version of the framework is available on [Github](https://github.com/cityos/WeatherStationFactory).

 ### Example framework

-In order to show the best possible practices and code examples we will create iOS framework that will communicate with weather station IOT device.
+In order to show the best possible practices and Swift code examples, we are going to create iOS framework that will communicate with IoT device that acts as weather station.
 This example is chosen because weather station device can be created by anyone with simple Arduino.

 For our example, weather station device is device that reads data from several sensors: